Wim Mertens: Life and work

 Mertens has released more than 60 albums to date, the majority of which were issued by Les Disques du Crépuscule from 1980 until 2004.
 Mertens also produced a number of Crépuscule releases and consulted with the label on its choice of works by contemporary composers such as Michael Nyman, Gavin Bryars, and Glenn Branca.
 Mertens also curated a series of releases for a Crépuscle imprint, Lome Armé, that featured works from the classical era as well as contemporary jazz.

-In August 2007 Mertens signed a contract with EMI Classics (now Warner Classics) for his entire catalog.
-The label re-released his entire back-catalog beginning in January 2008.
+In August 2007 Mertens signed a contract with EMI Classics (now Warner Classics) for his entire catalogue.
+The label re-released his entire back-catalogue beginning in January 2008.
 EMI Music Belgium also released Mertens' new work, beginning with the 9-track album Receptacle on 24 September 2007.
 For this album Mertens decided to work with an orchestra consisting of only women, 17 in total.
 It is not the first time that Mertens worked with EMI.
 Already in 1999, Mertens released the soundtrack to the Paul Cox film Molokai: The Story of Father Damien via EMI Classics.

 Mertens is the author of American Minimal Music, which looks at the school of American repetitive music and the work of La Monte Young, Terry Riley, Steve Reich, and Philip Glass.